 The exercise price per share (the "option price") under each option granted under the 2023 Plan may not be less than 100% (110% in the case of an incentive stock option granted to a ten percent stockholder) of the fair market value of the common stock on the option grant date.
 The common stock currently is listed on the NYSE.
 For so long as the common stock remains listed on the NYSE, the fair market value of the common stock will be the closing price of the common stock as reported on the NYSE on the option grant date.
 If there is no closing price reported on the option grant date, the fair market value will be deemed equal to the closing price as reported on the NYSE for the last preceding date on which sales of the common stock were reported.
-In the event that the shares of common stock are listed on more than one established stock exchange, the fair market value will be the closing price of a share of common stock is not at the time listed or admitted to trading on a stock exchange, fair market value will be the mean between the lowest reported bid price and highest reported asked price of the common stock on the date in question in the over-the-counter market, as such prices are reported in a publication of general circulation selected by the board of directors and regularly reporting the market price of common stock is not listed or admitted to trading on any stock exchange or traded in the over-the-counter market, fair market price of common stock is not listed or admitted to trading on any stock exchange or traded in the over-the-counter market, fair market price of common stock is not admitted to trading on any stock exchange or traded in the over-the-counter market, fair market value will be as determined in good faith by the Board.
+In the event that the shares of common stock are listed on more than one established stock exchange, the fair market value will be the closing price of a share of common stock reported on the exchange that trades the largest volume of shares on the option grant date.
+If the common stock is not at the time listed or admitted to trading on a stock exchange, fair market value will be the mean between the lowest reported bid price and highest reported asked price of the common stock on the date in question in the over-the-counter market, as such prices are reported in a publication of general circulation selected by the board of directors and regularly reporting the market price of common stock in such market.
+If the common stock is not listed or admitted to trading on any stock exchange or traded in the over-the-counter market, fair market value will be as determined in good faith by the Board.